-Meningococcal disease, or bacterial meningitis, is a serious infection of the protective membranes ( meninges ) of the brain and spinal cord that affects thousands of people each year.
+Meningococcal disease, or bacterial meningitis, is a severe infection of the protective membranes ( meninges ) of the brain and spinal cord that affects thousands of people each year.

 Additional complications can include bloodstream infections ( septicemia ) that can lead to:

 - Learning problems.